Sublinearity of the number of semi-infinite branches for geometric random trees: Sketch of the proofs

 It remains to prove

 from Proposition \ref{prop:directiondeterm}.
 This has been already written into details in \cite{BCT} in the case of the RST (see Corollary 6).
 Without major changes, the same arguments work for the RPT, the Euclidean FPP Tree and the Directed LPP Tree.
 Hence, we will just describe the spirit of the proof.
-By contradiction, let us assume that with positive probability, from a (random) radius $r_{0}$, there is no semi-infinite branch (or geodesic) of the tree $\TT$ crossing the arc of the sphere $S(O,r)$ centered at $re^{\i\theta}$ and with length $c$ (with a deterministic direction $\theta$).
-Hence, with positive probability, there is no semi-infinite branch (or geodesic) crossing the semi-line $L(\theta,r_{0})=\{re^{\i\theta}, r\geq r_{0}\}$.
-Now, from both unbounded subtrees of $\TT$ located on each side of the semi-line $L(\theta,r_{0})$, it is possible to extract two semi-infinite branches (or geodesics), say $\g$ and $\g'$, which are as close as possible to $L(\theta,r_{0})$.
-This construction ensures that the region of the plane delimited by $\g$ and $\g'$-- in which the semi-line $L(\theta,r_{0})$ is --only contains finite branches (or geodesics) of $\TT$.
+By contradiction, let us assume that with positive probability, from a (random) radius $r_{0}$, there is no semi-infinite path of the tree $\TT$ crossing the arc $\arc_{r}(\theta,c)$ of the circle $\CC_{r}$ (with a deterministic direction $\theta$).
+Hence, with positive probability, there is no semi-infinite path crossing the semi-line $L(\theta,r_{0})=\{re^{\i\theta}, r\geq r_{0}\}$.
+Now, from both unbounded subtrees of $\TT$ located on each side of the semi-line $L(\theta,r_{0})$, it is possible to extract two semi-infinite paths, say $\g$ and $\g'$, which are as close as possible to $L(\theta,r_{0})$.
+This construction ensures that the region of the plane delimited by $\g$ and $\g'$-- in which the semi-line $L(\theta,r_{0})$ is --only contains finite paths of $\TT$.
 Since the tree $\TT$ satisfies statements $[S1]$ and $[S2]$, we can then deduce that $\g$ and $\g'$ have the same asymptotic direction $\theta$.
 However, such a situation never happens by Proposition \ref{prop:directiondeterm}.